Oriana Festival 2026

 Welsh composer Gareth Trott is a graduate of the Royal Welsh College of Music & Drama and British Army musician.
 Gareth has composed music for The King's Birthday Parade, "Trooping The Colour"; a Concerto for Baritone Saxophone, which recently premiered by the Band of the Welsh Guards; and two major works for brass band, "Remembering Aberfan" and "Eastern Horizons", which were first performed and explored here at St Elvan's

-During this session Gareth will outline his work and development as a composer, illustrated with excerpts of performances of his works to date, plus an insight into his latest work "Our Planet", a tribute to Sir David Attenborough, which will be performed in the evening Gala Concert - "The Planets | Our Planet" at 7:00pm
+During this session Gareth outlined his work and development as a composer, illustrated by excerpts from performances of his works to date, plus an insight into his latest work "Our Planet", a tribute to Sir David Attenborough, which was performed in the evening Gala Concert - "The Planets | Our Planet" at 7:00pm

 Daytime Close & Meal Break